Demystifying STC Ratings (STC-35, STC-45, STC-52)

 What we mean when we say STC-35, STC-45 and STC-52

 Mecart’s standard acoustic products are labelled STC-35, STC-45 and STC-52.
 As previously explained, this means they have been tested in a laboratory for their sound transmission loss.
-When we say STC-35, it means the enclosure, wall partition or door reduce noise by 35 decibels.
-The same logic applies to solutions rated as STC-45 and STC-52.
 The test results are available upon request.

 A sound reduction of 35 decibels is very high.
 Most similar soundproof enclosures on the market reduce noise by only 15 to 25 decibels.
 However, Mecart’s lowest sound attenuation products are 35 decibels and are used in the noisiest environments.